LAION-AI/Open-Assistant/docs/docs/guides/guidelines.md

 - Make sure to read the reply thoroughly.
 - Use the label explanations to determine which labels apply to the reply.
 - Research to make sure whether the reply is factually accurate.
-- Skip if you are unable to determine the validity of reply.
+- Skip a classification if you are unable to determine the validity of reply.

 ### Don't: